dbt-labs/docs.getdbt.com/website/docs/docs/deploy/retry-jobs.md

 4. Examine the error message and determine how to fix it.
 After you have made your changes, save and commit them to your [Git repo](/docs/collaborate/git-version-control).
 5. Return to your job’s **Run** page.
 In the upper right corner, click **Rerun** and choose **Rerun from start** or **Rerun from failure**.

-    If you choose to rerun from the failure point, a **Rerun failed steps** modal will appear.
-It lists the run steps it will invoke which will include the failed step and the steps it previously wasn’t able to invoke (skipped steps).
-To confirm, click **Rerun from failure**.
+    If you chose to rerun from the failure point, a **Rerun failed steps** modal opens.
+It lists the run steps it will invoke: the failed step and any skipped steps.
+To confirm these run steps, click **Rerun from failure**.
 The job reruns from the failed command in the previously failed run.
-This is denoted at the top of the **Run Summary** tab by a message "This run resumed execution from last failed step".
+A banner at the top of the **Run Summary** tab captures this with the message, "This run resumed execution from last failed step".

 <Lightbox src="/img/docs/deploy/native-retry.gif" width="70%" title="Example of the Rerun options in dbt Cloud"/>